coltborg/gridsome-blog/content/posts/visual-studio-code-setup.md

 ![Example of vscode-icons for vue, javascript, etc](./images/vscode-icons.png)

 I've used the [vscode-icon](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons) set since I started using Visual Studio Code.
-I'm so use to them now, I don't want to switch.
+I'm so used to them now, I don't want to switch.

 ### Vue vscode snippets

 ![Vue vscode snippets is the best collection of snippets for the Vue.js language](./images/vue-vscode-snippets.png)

 The [best snippet](https://marketplace.visualstudio.com/items?itemName=sdras.vue-vscode-snippets) package for Vue.js.
-I sometimes forget the format of certain features because this package has so many good snippets that I've forgot the right syntax from memory 😅
+I sometimes forget the format of certain features because this package has so many good snippets.

 ### Quick and simple text selection

 ![Quick and simple text selection in the visual studio code store](./images/quick-and-simple-text-selection.png)

-I've used this [extension](https://marketplace.visualstudio.com/items?itemName=dbankier.vscode-quick-select) so much I thought it baked into VSCode!
+I've used this [extension](https://marketplace.visualstudio.com/items?itemName=dbankier.vscode-quick-select) so much I thought it was baked into VSCode!
 It makes selecting text within characters—think `''`, `""`, `[]`, and `()`—a keyboard shortcut away.
 When I have to do a lot of irregular find and replace tasks, this extension haves my life.

 ### Text Marker